SELF-Technology/self-chain-public/docs/about-self/long-term.md

 # The Long-Term Goal

-Over the decades to come, the ultimate goal is to create and maintain a sustainable, aesthetically coherent, secure, privacy-conscious and productivity-optimised operating system that is of tremendous value to the world; simplifying life for individuals and positively impacting industry in the process.
+Over the decades to come, the ultimate goal is to create and maintain a sustainable, aesthetically coherent, secure, privacy-conscious and productivity-optimized operating system that is of tremendous value to the world; simplifying life for individuals and positively impacting industry in the process.
 This is the SELF Operating System (SELF OS).

 Primarily, this will be a “sideways” system that runs across whatever existing systems people may be using (e.g. swipe down and up with three fingers to shift between a traditional OS and SELF OS).
 Compatible with anything, translatable to everything, but with everyone’s personal sovereignty and intelligent connectivity at its core.